 There are a lot of moving parts to relocating—from the planning stages to the actual move to post-move tasks.
 And often we get overwhelmed and miss important steps in the process, causing headaches and making more work for ourselves.
-One way to make sure we stay on schedule and on task, is to have a checklist.
+One way to make sure we stay on schedule and on task, is to have a moving checklist NYC.
 But sometimes we aren’t sure what that checklist needs to entail.

 To help you ensure you’re doing everything right and on time here’s a handy checklist we’ve put together for you:

 Two Months Prior to Move

 At this point, you want to make sure to only move items that you want to keep.
 Don’t move them first, then realize they need to be tossed.
 Purge, sell, or donate the items you don’t intend to move.